hgq719/docs/introduction.md

 ## API_key Authentication

 For each method call, you must use your email and API_KEY.Authentication to the API is done via HTTP Basic Auth.
 Provide your email as the basic auth username and API_KEY as the password.
 You must authenticate for API requests.

-Even though we still support this type of authentication, we recommend using OAuth authentication.
+Note:Comm100 recommends using OAuth authentication even though it supports the API_KEY type of authentication.

 </div>
 <div>

 ## OAuth Authentication

   You can use OAuth2 to authenticate all your API requests to Comm100.
-OAuth provides a more secure way for your application to access your account data without requiring that sensitive information like email and password to be sent with the requests.
+OAuth provides a more secure way for your application to access your account data without requiring that sensitive information, like email and password to be sent with the requests.
 There are different OAuth flows for different types of API.

   Note that while generating an access token, the API request should start with your platform domain, which is different from the other API requests.
 For example: